Do your items have a product warranty?

 CT04 Treadmill: No Assembly Required, Open and Ready to Use

-AS01 Folding Treadmill: Easy assembly is required, but don't worry, our professional service support staff can provide one-on-one online guidance
+AS02 Folding Treadmill with Incline: Easy assembly is required, but don't worry, we have instruction manual included in the package.
+And our professional service support staff can provide one-on-one online guidance

 Get Support: firstname.lastname@example.org